cvxopt/cvxopt/doc/source/lapack.rst

     Raises an :exc:`ArithmeticError` if the matrix is singular.

-.. function:: cvxopt.lapack.gttrf(dl, d, du, du2, ipiv)
+.. function:: kvxopt.lapack.gttrf(dl, d, du, du2, ipiv)

     LU factorization of an :math:`n` by :math:`n` tridiagonal matrix.